 Material and Methods

 Lobsters were obtained from several locations.
-Lobsters symptomatic for empoundment shell disease were obtained May 2008 from the Maine State Aquarium at Booth Bay Harbor.
-Earliest studies of asymptomatic lobsters and those symptomatic with shell disease were obtained in 2004 from trawls by the NOAA Ship Albatross IV at the mouth of Narragansett Bay as well as in canyons at the edge of the continental shelf directly south of Narragansett Bay.
-Non-symptomatic lobsters were obtained June 2007 or 2008 from the State of Maine Ventless Trap Program from Casco Bay to Isle of Shoals.
-An equal number of asymptomatic lobsters and symptomatic epizootic shell diseased lobsters were obtained in 2008 and 2009 from Narragansett Bay above the Pell Bridge.
-Lobsters obtained in Maine were maintained until used in running 15 C fresh seawater at the University of New England Marine Science Center or in recirculating 15 C artificial seawater at UMass Amherst.
-RI lobsters were maintained until use in recirculating 15 C artificial seawater at UMass Amherst.
+Lobsters with signs of impoundment shell disease were obtained May 2008 from the Maine State Aquarium at Booth Bay Harbor.
+Lobsters with (Fig. 1A) and without signs of epizootic shell disease were obtained in 2004 from trawls by the NOAA Ship Albatross IV at the mouth of Narragansett Bay as well as in canyons at the edge of the continental shelf directly south of Narragansett Bay.
+Lobsters from locations outside the known range of ESD and no clinical signs were obtained June 2007 or 2008 from the State of Maine Ventless Trap Program from Casco Bay to Isle of Shoals.
+An equal number of lobsters with and without signs of ESD were obtained in 2008 and 2009 from Narragansett Bay above the Pell Bridge.
+Lobsters obtained in Maine were maintained until used in running 15˚C fresh seawater at the University of New England Marine Science Center or in recirculating 15˚C artificial seawater at UMass Amherst.
+RI lobsters were maintained until use in recirculating 15˚C artificial seawater at UMass Amherst.
 Lobsters were fed during workdays with frozen scallop muscle ad lib for a period of ½ hour.
 Uneaten scallop was removed.
 Shells of the Atlantic Jacknife Razor Clam, Ensis directus Conrad, 1843, were obtained from Pinepoint Beach, Scarborough ME shortly before use.

-To evaluate the role of mineralization in the defense of the cuticle we treat the cuticle as a moist geological specimen (Kunkel et al. 2005b).
-Excised small cuticle squares are plunge frozen in liquid nitrogen cooled propane; then the frozen water is substituted with acetone, and the pieces are slowly brought to room temperature.
+To evaluate the role of mineralization in the cuticle’s defenses we treated the cuticle as a moist geological specimen (Kunkel et al. 2005b).
+Excised small cuticle squares were plunge frozen in liquid nitrogen cooled propane; then the frozen water was substituted with acetone, and the pieces were slowly brought to room temperature.
 The cuticle was embedded in Epo-Thin Resin (Buehler).
-The plastic-embedded cuticle specimen is ground and polished with graded carborundum and diamond abrasive (METADI® SUPREME 6um – 0.25um) suspended in polishing oil on TRIDENT™ polishing cloths to prevent movement of any water soluble components (Kunkel et al. 2005b).
+The plastic-embedded cuticle specimen was ground and polished with graded carborundum and diamond abrasive (METADI® SUPREME 6 - 0.25 µm) suspended in polishing oil on TRIDENT™ polishing cloths to prevent movement of any water soluble components (Kunkel et al. 2005b).
 The specimens were examined in a Cameca Ultrachron Electron Microprobe or in a Cameca SX-50 Electron Microprobe.

-Ionic flux from the cuticle is measured using the Scanning Ion Selective Electrode Technique (SIET) (Kunkel et al. 2005a).
-To measure flux emanating in situ from living cuticle a form-fit tygon observational arena was glued to the cephalothorax of lobsters using Krazy-Glue® Gel, fig 2A.
-A Teflon nut was also glued to the cephalothorax to provide a basis for attaching a stereotactic holding device to maintain the lobster immobile enabling electrodes to be brought within 100 um of the cuticle surface for flux measurements, fig 2B.
+Ionic flux from the cuticle was measured using the Scanning Ion Selective Electrode Technique (SIET) (Kunkel et al. 2005a).
+To measure flux emanating in situ from living cuticle, a form-fit tygon observational arena was glued to the cephalothorax of lobsters using Krazy-Glue® Gel (Fig. 2A).
+A Teflon nut was also glued to the cephalothorax to provide a basis for attaching a stereotactic holding device to maintain the lobster immobile enabling electrodes to be brought within 100 um of the cuticle surface for flux measurements (Fig. 2B).
 A minimal-artificial-seawater was formulated which included only the ions Na, K, Cl, Ca and Mg in close to normal amounts compared to natural sea water, or selectively reduced experimentally, that served as the medium for measuring ionic flux to and from the cuticle surface.
-Both the lobster holding chamber and the measuring chamber buffer were continuously cooled to 15 C using a purpose-built Peltier cooling system.
+Both the lobster holding chamber and the measuring chamber buffer were continuously cooled to 15˚C using a purpose-built Peltier cooling system.
 Measurements of flux simultaneously with two SIET electrodes, Ca and H, held in a Dual Probe Holder (Biomedizinische Geräte, Germering, Germany) were made under ASET software (ScienceWares, Falmouth, MA) control using dual SIET amplifiers and motion controls electronics (Applicable Electronics, Forestdale, MA).

-Artificial lesions of lobster and mollusk shells were created with a Microlux® Variable Speed Drill Press (MicroMark) with a digital depth finder.
+Artificial lesions of lobster and mollusk shells were created with a Microlux® Variable Speed Drill Press (MicroMark) with a digital depth finder (Fig. 1).

 Results